Shout Out to My Ex

-"Shout Out to My Ex" is a song recorded by British girl group Little Mix.
-It was released on 16 October 2016 by Syco Music, as the lead single from the group's fourth studio album Glory Days (2016).
-A dance-pop and power pop song, it was co-written by Little Mix and lyrically addresses moving on from an ex after an unhappy relationship.
-The song has been cited as a girl power and breakup anthem and received highly positive reviews from music critics, for its empowering message, production and the group's vocal performance.
+"Shout Out to My Ex" is a song by British girl group Little Mix, released on 16 October 2016 through Syco Music and Columbia Records, as the lead single from the group's fourth studio album Glory Days (2016).
+A dance-pop song, it was co-written by group members Leigh-Anne Pinnock, Jade Thirlwall, Perrie Edwards, and Jesy Nelson, with lyrics referencing the downfall of a relationship at the expense of a cheating ex.
+The song is cited as a girl power and breakup anthem.

-"Shout Out to My Ex" spent three weeks at number one on the UK Singles Chart, and was the only UK number one of that year to be led by a female lead.
-It was Little Mix's first single to be certified double and triple platinum in the country and currently holds the record for the most streamed girl group single there.
-As of 2022, it has sold over 2 million copies in the UK alone and remains as their best-selling single, as well as the second-best selling girl group single released in the UK behind "Wannabe", by the Spice Girls.
-At the 37th Brit Awards Ceremony, the group won British Single of the Year.
+"Shout Out To My Ex" received positive reviews from music critics, for its empowering message, for the song's production and the group vocal performance.
+It was included on various end of year lists of best pop and single releases from that year.
+The song spent three consecutive weeks at number one on the UK Singles Chart, becoming the only UK number one of that year to be led by a female act.
+It became the group's first track to be certified double and triple platinum in the country and holds the record for the most streamed girl group single and is the second best selling girl group single.

 The single also peaked at number one in Ireland and Scotland and topped the official Big Top 40 and Euro Digital Sales Charts, and reached the top ten in New Zealand and Australia.
 It charted in twenty three other territories and reached number sixty nine on the US Billboard Hot 100.
-The song has been certified triple platinum in Australia and Brazil, certified gold in five other countries and certified platinum in four others.
-Little Mix have performed "Shout Out to My Ex" at numerous shows and events including the BBC Teen Awards, Jingle Bell Ball, LOS40 Music Awards 2016, and the 37th Brit Awards, in which their performance is ranked as one of the best ever.
+At the 37th Brit Awards Ceremony, the group won British Single of the Year.
+It remains as one of the group's most commercially successful songs.